SOUJIT-BAKSHI/Data-cleaning-/README.md

 # Data Cleaning & Preprocessing Report

-# I cleaned and preprocessed the raw dataset by removing duplicates, handling missing values, standardizing column names, fixing date formats, and ensuring all numeric fields were correctly formatted.
+#  cleaned and preprocessed the raw dataset by removing duplicates, handling missing values, standardizing column names, fixing date formats, and ensuring all numeric fields were correctly formatted.
 This process made the dataset ready for analysis.